Front porch ideas: making the perfect entrance

 Front porch extension types

-Open porches are those built without solid fronts or sides.
-A classic example of a UK front porch is the timber frame, which is an elaborately designed structure with a triangular or lean-to roof, pillars, open beams and balustrades (used for both structural and decorative effect).
+Open porches are built without solid fronts or sides.
+Instead, they usually feature a triangular or lean-to roof, pillars, open beams and balustrades.

-Unlike their open counterparts, covered porches incorporate walls, windows and front doors.
-Similar in structure to open porches, they’re used as initial entrances and offer an extra storage solution.
+Similar in structure to open porches, they’re used as initial indoor entrances and offer an extra storage solution.
 They’re also a place people can take off their shoes before coming into the main house.

 Note: All porches come in a variety of materials, such as uPVC, brick, aluminium and various woods.
 If you’re building on a budget, compare the costs with our dedicated front porch cost guide.